To reduce data transfer, sounds are not downloaded by default. Choose your preferred setting:

 ...I Nearly Forgot To Deliver On My Promise!

-In the previous part of this series I promised that after studying the this last part, you will know how to play ALL major and minor chords with at least 2 different chord shapes.
+In the previous part of this series I promised that after studying this last part, you will know how to play ALL major and minor chords with at least 2 different chord shapes.

-I feel you already know: yes, the chords we moved vertically before, we just move them horizontally now!
+I feel you already know: yes, the chords we moved vertically before, we just move them horizontally now.
 You know that the structure and therefore the type of chord (the "chord quality", here major and minor) will stay the same.

 Just step through the chords in the diagram.
-You can move up every shape the whole fretboard.
+You can move every shape up the whole fretboard.
 It's just the space in the diagram that limits the number of chords here.

 What's next?